 Washington, DC Weather Report: All Seasons Considered

 While it's always good to be prepared for the weather by checking the forecast, keep in mind that Washington, DC, offers plenty to do in all weather.
 With a full array of museums ranging from the popular National Air and Space Museum to International Spy Museum you can stay entertained indoors indefinitely.
+Check out this guide to Washington DC weather year round.

 WASHINGTON, DC IN THE SPRING